MichalPaszkiewicz/E73/piserver/README.md

 Edit the `serverUrl` in client.js to have the port of the R-PI instead of "localhost"

-Put package.json, motor.js, robot.js && server.js on the R-PI
+Put the whole piserver folder on the R-PI

-Open a command prompt in the location of server.js on the R-PI
+Open a command prompt in the location of package.json on the R-PI

 run `npm install`

+run `npm install typescript -g`

+run `tsc`

-when finished, run `node server.js`
+when finished, run `node dist/server.js`

 open up client.html on the computer/controller.